 There’s no real way of knowing whether you have a yeast infection or STD simply by looking at your symptoms.
 The only way to know for sure is to do an STI test.
 Seeing your healthcare provider if you start experiencing any symptoms is always a good idea.

-Yes, it’s very easy to confuse a yeast infection with chlamydia because they share a lot of symptoms, like itching, burning, and abnormal discharge.
+Yes, it’s very easy to confuse a vaginal yeast infection with chlamydia because they share a lot of symptoms, like itching, burning, and abnormal discharge.
 Research shows that most people aren’t very good at self-diagnosing a yeast infection, so it’s better to be safe than sorry and do an STI test to be sure.

 Why do I keep getting yeast infections from my boyfriend?